stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/02-install-app.md

 `oc get pods`{{execute}}

-Notice that each of them shows 2 containers ready for each service (one for the service and one for its sidecar).
+Notice that each of the microservices for bookinfo shows 2 containers ready for each service (one for the service and one for its sidecar).

 Now that we have our application deployed and linked into the Istio service mesh, let's take a look at the